0xDBFB7/ionprinter/documents/log/construction.md

 Ah, but converting std::vector to a dynamic c-style array, performing the computation, then deleting the original array is very fast.

+#### Multigrid

+Tried performing multigrid (that is, seeding a fine mesh with values from a coarse mesh) "in-place" in the same array, with a greater first pass step; however, this caused a number of issues.

+A mechanical pressure interlock could be used to short the HV supplies until a suitable vacuum has been reached.